g8os/home/docs/tutorials/Create_a_Flist_and_Start_a_Container.md

 Once you have your ZeroOS Rest API API Server, you need to add nodes. ![ZeroOS Rest API](https://gig.gitbooks.io/zero-os/0-rest-api/g8os-grid.png)

 The only thing you need to do is to boot your nodes into the ZeroTier network with which you created your js Docker container and installed your resource pool.
-See [Booting G8OS](https://gig.gitbooks.io/g8os/booting/booting.html) and [G8OS Bootstrap Service](https://gig.gitbooks.io/g8os/bootstrap/bootstrap.html) for more information on how to boot your nodes into your ZeroTier network.
+See [Booting ZeroOS](https://gig.gitbooks.io/g8os/booting/booting.html) and [ZeroOS Bootstrap Service](https://gig.gitbooks.io/g8os/bootstrap/bootstrap.html) for more information on how to boot your nodes into your ZeroTier network.

 Let's take a look at the API to learn how we can start a container on a g8os node: https://rawgit.com/zero-os/0-rest-api/1.1.0-alpha/raml/api.html#nodes__nodeid__containers_post